abdirahmanfarah/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+  The DOM is the Document Object Model, or simply put, where everything in a broswer is displayed in the console.

 2. What is an event?

+An event is something that happens when an element is hovered up, or clicked.
+It's the thing that makes a static page come alive.

 3. What is an event listener?

+Event listeners are the the tools used to make events in JS.
+'Click, select, keyDown' etc.

 4. Why would we convert a NodeList into an Array?

+Because we want to work with arrays and nodelist doesn't have the features that arrays have.

 5. What is a component?

+Components are the building block to modern application development.
+They combine HTML, CSS and JS.

 ### Git Set up